prmr/SoftwareDesign/README.md

 ## Description
 This course provides an in-depth introduction to the discipline of software design, with a focus on object-oriented design.
 Software design can easily be discounted as a secondary concern when solving small computing problems such as assignments and scripts.
 However, it assumes a critical role when attempting to build realistic and high-quality software applications.
-The course combines rigorous foundations (guiding principles, precise terminology, well-defined techniques) with extensive opportunities for the development of practical skills using state-of-the art tools and technique based on the latest research and practice in software engineering.
+The course combines rigorous foundations (guiding principles, precise terminology, well-defined techniques) with extensive opportunities for the development of practical skills using state-of-the art tools and techniques based on the latest research and practice in software engineering.

 ### Sample Course Topics
 * General Design Principles (separation of concerns, encapsulation, substitutablity, interface segregation, etc.);